ordercloud-api/headstart/src/UI/Buyer/src/app/services/sitecore-cdp/README.md

 ## Steps to use
 - Set up the headstart application.
 This is process is throughly documented [here](https://github.com/ordercloud-api/headstart#initial-setup).
 - Sign up for Sitecore CDP and copy an ApiClient value.
 - Set up FE buyer environment variables (in Buyer/src/assets/appConfigs) required for CDP.
+Please see [Sitecore CDP documentation](https://doc.sitecore.com/cdp/en/developers/sitecore-customer-data-platform--data-model-2-1/javascript-tagging-examples-for-webpages.html) for additional details.
 - Use the correct endpoint for your region
 Europe: https://api.boxever.com/v1.2